wescale/kubernetes-formation/Day-2/PVC-PV/exercise-4/README.md

 Note the worker node which hosts the pod.
 Then delete the task-pv-pod pod.

-Edit the `.yaml`file and use the `nodeName` field in the spec to indicate, another workder node.
+Edit the `.yaml` file and use the `nodeName` field in the spec to indicate another worker node.

 Apply the changes.

-Is it possible ?
+Is it possible?

 ## Clean
 ```